Take-Home Pay Calculator

 • Medicare: 1.45% on all wages (no limit)

-These are mandatory and apply to nearly all employees.
-Self-employed individuals pay both employer and employee portions (15.3% total).
+Important: Self-employed individuals pay both employer and employee portions of FICA (15.3% total).

 Maximizing Your Take-Home Pay